MCF3389/GPTAvatarWebGL/README.md

 # GPTAvatar: 3D AI Virtual Chatbot made in Unity - Webversion
+## Readme of this version

-This is a WebGL version of SethRobinson's GPTAvatar: https://github.com/SethRobinson/GPTAvatar
+This is a WebGL version of SethRobinson's wonderful software GPTAvatar: https://github.com/SethRobinson/GPTAvatar
 I modified this version to allow use in Webbrowsers.
-In order to get it to run you need to build/install a bit differently than in the original version
+In order to get it to run you need to build/install a bit differently than in the original version:
 - Buy, download, and install SALSA for lipsync, https://assetstore.unity.com/packages/tools/animation/salsa-lipsync-suite-148442
 - Buy, download, and install Amplitude, https://assetstore.unity.com/packages/tools/audio/amplitude-for-webgl-111277
 - Install the free Amplitude SALSA addon, https://assetstore.unity.com/packages/tools/audio/amplitude-for-webgl-111277